 1. Form 1099-DA is now mandatory.
 Every custodial crypto broker must report your transaction proceeds to the IRS.
 For the 2025 tax year, forms only include gross proceeds, no cost basis, no gain/loss calculations.
 That means your 1099-DA tells the IRS you sold $47,000 worth of crypto but says nothing about whether you made or lost money.
 Without software to calculate basis, you're handing the IRS a number that looks like pure profit.

 2. Per-wallet cost basis tracking is required.
 Starting January 1, 2025, you must track cost basis separately for each wallet and exchange account.
 No more pooling all your BTC across Coinbase, Kraken, and a Ledger into one universal lot.
 If you sell from Coinbase, you use Coinbase's basis.
 This is the change that makes crypto tax software borderline mandatory for anyone with holdings on more than one platform.
-(Not sure what you're holding where?
-A portfolio tracker can help you inventory before tax season.)
+If you're still deciding which exchange stack to keep for 2026, our best crypto exchanges guide pairs well with this.
+And if you're not sure what you're holding where, a portfolio tracker can help you inventory before tax season.

 3. CARF is coming.
 The Crypto-Asset Reporting Framework — a global information-sharing agreement between 58+ countries — starts collecting data January 1, 2026.
 International exchanges will share your transaction data with your home country's tax authority starting 2027 (2028 for the US).
 The "just use a foreign exchange and don't report" strategy has a very visible expiration date.